ibm-cloud-docs/cloud-object-storage/tutorials/migrate.md

 ## Set up {{site.data.keyword.cos_full_notm}}

   1. If you haven't created one yet, provision an instance of {{site.data.keyword.cos_full_notm}} from the [catalog](/catalog/services/cloud-object-storage).
   2. Read through the [getting started guide](/docs/services/cloud-object-storage/getting-started.html) to familiarize yourself with key concepts such as [endpoints](/docs/services/cloud-object-storage/basics/endpoints.html) and [storage classes](/docs/services/cloud-object-storage/basics/classes.html).
 Create any buckets that you will need to store your transferred data.
-The example assumes the target bucket is in the `us-south` region and uses a standard storage class.
   3. Re-write your application to use the COS SDKs ([Java](/docs/services/cloud-object-storage/libraries/java.html), [Python](/docs/services/cloud-object-storage/libraries/python.html), [Node.js](/docs/services/cloud-object-storage/libraries/node.html)) or the [REST API](/docs/services/cloud-object-storage/api-reference/about-api.html).
   4. You should now see two different object storage instances on the [dashboard](/dashboard/storage) for storage services.
 Ensure that you have resource groups and all regions displayed.

 ## Set up a compute resource to run the migration tool
   1. Choose a Linux/macOS/BSD machine or an IBM Cloud Infrastructure Bare Metal or Virtual Server with the best proximity to your data.
   2. If you are running the migration on an IBM Cloud Infrastructure Bare Metal or Virtual Server